 Key Cons

-- Could use more trading platforms
+- Could offer more trading platforms

-- A limited range of educational resources
+- Limited range of educational resources

 - Does not offer Islamic or cent accounts

-BlackBull Markets Broker Details Regulators FSA (Seychelles) (No. SD045), FMA (No. FSP403326) Min Deposit $0 (Standard)$0 (Prime)$20,000 (Institutional) Trading Platforms MetaTrader4, MetaTrader5, TradingView, cTrader, MT WebTrader, BlackBull Shares, BlackBull CopyTrader, BlackBull Trade, BlackBull Invest, ZuluTrade Trustpilot Rating 4.8 out of 2,681 reviews Number of CFD Forex Pairs to Trade 70+ Leverage Forex & Metals CFDs: 1:500
+BlackBull Markets Broker Details Regulators FSA (Seychelles, No. SD045), FMA (No. FSP403326) Min Deposit $0 (Standard)$0 (Prime)$20,000 (Institutional) Trading Platforms MetaTrader 4, MetaTrader 5, TradingView, cTrader, MT WebTrader, BlackBull Shares, BlackBull CopyTrader, BlackBull Trade, BlackBull Invest, ZuluTrade Trustpilot Rating 4.8 out of 2,681 reviews Number of CFD Forex Pairs to Trade 70+ Leverage Forex & Metals CFDs: 1:500

 Index CFDs: 1:500